nirvik/iWant/iwant/core/engine/consensus/README.md

 * __HOLD ON!
 What if, the oldest peer of the last election announces itself as the winner?
 What about that?__
 Its simple we just ignore that.
 We always consider the latest election ID.
 The election ID is basically just timestamp.
 Anyways, the same peer will win the next election round , as its the oldest peer.
 So we can ignore this result.
 Also by the logic of the consensus, when the final leader is chosen, even if its wrong , the election for that election ID is closed permanently.
 Any winners announced for that election ID later on will be ignored.
 This makes sure that the next round of election includes everyone and its FAIR.

+* __What if the leader is dead when a different leader sends a face off message?__
+Haven't thought about it yet